mcoulombe/ts-db-relay/README.md

 #### Database Configuration

 Each database is defined in the `databases` object with a unique key.
-All fields support `env:` and `file:` prefixes for referencing secrets.
+All fields support `env:` and `file:` prefixes to load field value from references.
+Sensitive information should always be provided from a secured reference.

 | Field            | Purpose                                                    | Default                                           |
 |------------------|------------------------------------------------------------|---------------------------------------------------|